JeffreyWong20/Avalon-Memory-Mapped_MIPS_CPU/README.md

     * `./test/test_mips_cpu_bus.sh` : A test-bench for any CPU meeting the given interface.
 This will act as a test-bench for the CPU.

 3. `./Docs`  : Contains the information of the data_sheet and its soecification
+    - `docs/mips_data_sheet.pdf` : A data-sheet for the CPU
+    - data-sheet cover:

+    - The overall architecture of the CPU.
+    - At least one diagram of the CPU's architecture.
+    - Design decisions taken when implementing the CPU.
+    - The approach taken to testing CPUs.
+    - Detailed diagram and flow-chart describing the testing flow and approach.
+    - Area and timing summary for the "Cyclone IV E ‘Auto’" variant in Quartus (same as used in the EE1 "CPU" project).

 ## For Use